-Organizers: Stan Woods (Event Director), Joanne Woods (Event Director), Adam Woods (Controller), Emily Ross (Assistant), Scott Muma (Assistant), Lindsay Mackas-Burns (Host), Graham St-Laurent (Assistant), John Rance (Coach), Karen Lachance (Membership), Rachel Caulfield (Membership), Sergio Fernández (Coach), Alison Schoenhardt (Assistant), Kate Knapp (Assistant), Bruce Rennie (Assistant)
+Organizers: Stan Woods (Event Director), Joanne Woods (Event Director), Adam Woods (Controller), Emily Ross (Assistant), Scott Muma (Assistant), Lindsay Mackas-Burns (Host), Graham St-Laurent (Assistant), John Rance (Coach), Karen Lachance (Membership), Rachel Howard (Membership), Sergio Fernández (Coach), Alison Schoenhardt (Assistant), Kate Knapp (Assistant), Bruce Rennie (Assistant)

 Map: Sumas Mountain